 A series of articles about locations along the 2500km marked tourist route known as the Wild Atlantic Way, which runs from Derry in the north to Kinsale in the south.
-In the first of this series we take a look at the lesser known, but most fascinating place of all: Tory Island.
+In the first of this series I take a look at the lesser known, but most fascinating place of all: Tory Island.

 Tory Island - County Donegal

 Tis a lovely night for a spot of fishing!

 It was like a scene from Craggy Island.
 I was sitting at a corner table in the local cafe sipping my mug of hot tea and about to dive into some homemade soup.
 I stared through the old wooden sash window, watching as the wind howled across the barren, treeless landscape and bent the long grass at pretty much a 45-degree angle.
 Darkness was falling, and the ferocious gusts were churning up huge swells in the Tory Sound, a notoriously rough stretch of ocean between the mainland of County Donegal and Tory Island.
 The lighthouse beam had started, issuing its nightly warning to seafarers of the dangers surrounding the island.
 The sea around this little isle is littered with ships that have fallen foul of its deadly storms; the most famous of which is the British gunboat, the Wasp, which sank in 1884 while on a mission to collect taxes from the islanders.
 According to one legend, the King of Tory, at that time, gathered with the islanders at the cursing stone, and summoned the great storm.
 Now that’s what I call tax avoidance!

 Through the murkiness of the storm, I made out a small light blinking in the distance.
 I squinted my eyes and pressed my face up against the window and could just make out a small fishing boat heading out to sea, riding effortlessly over waves that were bigger than itself.
 Locals, you gotta love them.
 I could just imagine them saying, “Tis a lovely night for a spot of fishing!”

 Remembering my first visit